 Unless either system is connected to batteries, power will not be available if the grid goes down, Kays said.
 Batteries can be expensive, and for many a generator may be a more feasible option.
 Fully off-the-grid systems do exist, but are less common.

 Many on-farm systems combine energy sources.
 On Jonathan Barter’s 210-acre livestock farm in New York, a 350-watt wind turbine and 400-watt solar panels combine to power a pumping system complete with battery backup, allowing him to efficiently supply water to his pastures.
+Geothermal energy takes advantage of the earth’s heat.
+It can come from underground reservoirs of hot water, some shallow and some deep, or from the soil near the surface, which maintains a constant temperature of about 50 to 60 degrees Fahrenheit.
+Geothermal applications can use groundwater directly to provide heat, use the heat from the water to generate electricity, or use the ground’s heat to power heating and cooling apparatuses.

 Aside from heating and cooling a building, geothermal energy is being used on farms in several innovative ways, including crop drying and heating greenhouses.
 In aquaculture, geothermal heat is utilized to warm the water for the fish.
 Dairy farms can use geothermal energy to cool milk.